Sahilrism/Bank_of_Maharashta_RAG/Readme.md

     - “What is the processing fee for a car loan?”
     - “What is the maximum tenure for a home loan?”
     - “Does the bank provide gold loans?”

+# 9. Close the ChatBot
+    - Enter "exit" in command prompt to close the Chatbot